 While downtime costs cause a ripple effect throughout your supply chain, the reverse is also true.
 The right corrosion prevention method saves companies — and the oil and gas industry as a whole — significant time and costs throughout the supply chain.

-Traditional coatings have their drawbacks, and the industry has been paying enormous costs for it.
+Traditional coatings have their drawbacks, and the industry has been paying enormous costs for them.
 New solutions like EonCoat® are changing this.
 We offer a permanent solution to protect your company’s carbon steel assets.
-If you’re ready to reduce the headaches, costs, and delays caused by unexpected downtime at your refinery, contact the team at EonCoat today.